mleku/lerproxy/README.md

-# leproxy
+# lerproxy

-Command leproxy implements https reverse proxy with automatic Letsencrypt usage for multiple hostnames/backends
+Command lerproxy implements https reverse proxy with automatic LetsEncrypt usage for multiple hostnames/backends, and URL rewriting.

 Install:

-	go install github.com/artyom/leproxy@latest
+	go install mleku.dev/git/lerproxy@latest

 Run:

-	leproxy -addr :https -map /path/to/mapping.txt -cacheDir /path/to/letsencrypt
+	lerproxy -addr :https -map /path/to/mapping.txt -cacheDir /path/to/letsencrypt

-`mapping.txt` contains host-to-backend mapping, where backend can be specified as:
+`mapping.txt` contains host-to-backend mapping, where backend can be specified
+as:

 * http/https url for http(s) connections to backend *without* passing "Host" header from request;
 * host:port for http over TCP connections to backend;
 * absolute path for http over unix socket connections;
 * @name for http over abstract unix socket connections (linux only);
 * absolute path with a trailing slash to serve files from a given directory.

 Example: